ChesaDavid/CalculatorApp/README.md

 # For those how want to help
  The project needs help at making a:

 -Memory store for the calculations made
- -An Invalid Syntax error to work (at the moment it does not) This new features will be incorporated in the cersion 2.0 of the calculator app
+-An Invalid Syntax error to work (at the moment it does not)

+   This new features will be incorporated in the version 2.0 of the calculator app

   This project was been made for the CV mainly for University and work interviews